Knowledge BaseCustomer Segments: who are you really serving?

 • Are there customer groups you serve today that you would be better off not serving?

-• What does your ideal customer look like in detail, covering industry, size, role and behaviour?
+• What does your ideal customer look like in detail — industry, size and role?

 • Are you serving multiple segments with the same proposition?
 Should you differentiate?